raweng-academy/tranining-course-problem-statements/Node.js/01-Blog-Backend.md

 1. Get all the blogs
 2. Get a specific blog with a **blogId** sent as a route parameter.
+3. Add New Blogs(optional)
+4. Update a blog entry based on id (optional)

 Provide a git repository with all the files that will be used for setting up the express server.
 The README.md file should provide a list of all endpoints along with examples of usage.
 Optionally provide a link for a live demo of a server hosted on a free services like [Heroku](https://www.heroku.com/).